hetuw/OneLife/README.md

 # OneLife

 This is a modified version of OneLife https://github.com/jasonrohrer/OneLife<br>
-Check out this forum thread to see what it can do and how to use it: https://onehouronelife.com/forums/viewtopic.php?pid=53465#p53465<br>
+Check out this forum thread to see what the mod can do and how to use it: https://onehouronelife.com/forums/viewtopic.php?pid=53465#p53465
 <br>

 <b>Table of Contents</b><br>